ZyironChain/ZyironChain-Dev/README.md

 At least 1 approval required before merging.
 Auto-merge is disabled – Maintainers review each PR.

+#🔒 **Repository Access Policy**
+- **You must request approval before contributing.**
+- Send an email to **zyironchain@gmail.com** or contact @Zyiron_Chain on Telegram.
+- Provide your GitHub username and reason for contributing.
+- Only approved contributors will be granted push/pull access.

 # 5️⃣ Contact for PR Approval